-He is also serving as the Classified Representative on the CCC LGBT+ Advisory Committee and is on the Planning Committee for their annual LGBT+ Summit, providing educational and knowledge-sharing workshops and discussions on LGBT+ inclusion, intersections, resources, and college-related services and facilities.
-He also sits on the Fresno EOC LGBTQ Out4MentalHealth taskforce, which has been working to draft and issue a survey to the local LGBTQ community to discover their concerns and unmet needs regarding health care and their experiences with local health practitioners.
-He is also serving on the Anti-Racism Resolution taskforce organized by Fresno City College's Academic Senate.
-He also sits on the Student Equity and Success Committee at Fresno City College, as well as the Equal Employment Opportunity Committee at the State Center Community College District.
-He also serves on the CCC LGBT+ Leadership Caucus, which represents California Community Colleges' LGBTQ-identifying leaders.
-He also created and maintains the below lists of resources for LGBTQ individuals.
+Additionally, he is also currently serving on the executive board of Trans-E-Motion, a transgender and gender diverse support and advocacy group serving California's Central Valley.
+He has previously served as the Classified Representative on the CCC LGBT+ Advisory Committee, and the Planning Committee for the CCC Annual LGBT+ Summit, providing knowledge-sharing workshops and discussions on LGBT+ inclusion, intersections, resources, and college-related services and facilities.
+He has served on the Fresno EOC LGBTQ Out4MentalHealth task force, as well as the Anti-Racism Resolution task force organized by Fresno City College's Academic Senate.
+He also sat on the Student Equity and Success Committee at Fresno City College, as well as the Equal Employment Opportunity Committee at the State Center Community College District.
+He also served on the CCC LGBT+ Leadership Caucus, which represents California Community Colleges' LGBTQ-identifying leaders.
+He also created and maintains the above lists of resources for LGBTQ individuals and allies.